-All Volunteers eighteen and over are required to complete a background check.
-The Volunteer Office will contact you when your form comes back.
+All adult volunteers (18 years and older) are required to complete a background check.
+The Volunteer Office will contact you when your form comes back only if there is information on the report that requires further discussion.

 Background checks will be renewed per UGM's discretion.